 This condition is more frequently diagnosed in kids from preschool age through mid-teens.
 Although tonsillitis is a common childhood illness, it can emerge at any age.

 What causes Tonsillitis?

-What is more, tonsillitis can be caused by several bacteria and common viruses and is actually communicable.
-Once it is left untreated, especially if it is caused by strep throat, it can result in serious complications.
+Several bacteria and common viruses can trigger tonsillitis.
+Thus, tonsillitis can transfer to others.
+Left untreated, especially if it is caused by strep throat, it can result in serious complications.

 What are the symptoms of Tonsillitis?

 - A very sore throat

 - Tonsils that have yellow or white spots

 - Tonsils that appear swollen and red

 - Tenderness of the neck and jaw due to swollen lymph nodes

 - In very young kids, excessive drooling, loss of appetite, and irritability may also be observed.
 Please be guided that it is essential to seek immediate medical care if your child is experiencing pain or difficulty breathing as this may already be caused by obstruction of the airways due to swollen tonsils.